06 December 2021

 Right: Gazzera & Erckrath de Bary

-The descriptions of the lunge, advance, and retreat are correspond closely with the 1904 Parise text, but the German version also adds in the balestra:
+The descriptions of the lunge, advance, and retreat correspond closely with the 1904 Parise text, but the German version also adds in the balestra:

 To be able to perform an advance and lunge together in two movements, a short jump forward is done with both feet at the same time, after which the legs must be found in the guard position and then the lunge immediately follows.
 Note: The movement must be carried out as quickly as possible without any pause between the jump and the lunge.
 To achieve this the jump must be short.8